4.5 Immunization of Children with Cancer

-Measles, mumps and rubella vaccines are relatively contraindicated, with the provisos as discussed above.
+Measles, mumps and rubella (MMR) vaccines are relatively contraindicated, with the provisos as discussed above.

 The varicella vaccine is also relatively contraindicated and is not approved for use in children with cancer.
-While accumulating data15-17 has resulted in recommendations from the American Academy of Pediatrics that suggests that immunization should be considered in susceptible children who have been in continuous remission from Acute Lymphoblastic Leukemia for at least 1 year, this should not be considered routine and should be done only in discussion with the patient’s tertiary centre.
+While accumulating data15-17 has resulted in recommendations from the American Academy of Pediatrics that suggest immunization should be considered in susceptible children who have been in continuous remission from acute lymphoblastic leukemia for at least 1 year, this should not be considered routine and should be done only in discussion with the patient’s specialized childhood cancer program.
 Two doses of vaccine are required to be considered immune.

 Vaccines That Are Not Contraindicated

 As indicated above, the non-live vaccines are not contraindicated in the cancer patient.
-Recommendations are based on limited data, expert opinion and consensus7, 8, 18-23.
-Table 1 summarizes these vaccines and specific relevant issues.
+Recommendations are based on limited data, expert opinion and consensus.7, 8, 18-23 The section below summarizes these vaccines and specific relevant issues.

 Diphtheria, Tetanus, Acellular Pertussis / Inactivated Polio/ Haemophilus Influenzae Type B Vaccine

-Children with cancer should receive Hib-containing vaccine (such as Pediacel ®) according to routine vaccination schedules.
-Individuals (5 years of age and older) should receive one dose of Hib vaccine, regardless of prior history of Hib vaccination, and at least 1 year after any previous dose.
+Children with cancer should receive Hib-containing vaccine (such as Pediacel®) according to routine vaccination schedules.
+Individuals aged 5 years and older should receive one dose of Hib vaccine, regardless of prior history of Hib vaccination, and at least 1 year after any previous dose.

-Children with Hodgkin’s disease are known to be at high-risk of invasive pneumococcal disease24-26.
-Those with other hematologic malignancies are presumed to be at high-risk of invasive pneumococcal disease and they require an alternative treatment schedule.
+Children with Hodgkin lymphoma are known to be at high risk of invasive pneumococcal disease.24-26 Those with other hematologic malignancies are presumed to be at high risk of invasive pneumococcal disease and they require an alternative treatment schedule.
 There is a paucity of data on the use of the conjugate pneumococcal vaccine in immunosuppressed patients.
-Infants and children < 2 years of age should receive the regular childhood schedule for the conjugate vaccine.
-For previously unvaccinated children 24-59 months of age, most experts recommend 2 doses of the 13 valent conjugate vaccine 8 weeks apart followed 8 weeks later by a dose of the 23-valent pneumococcal vaccine.
+Infants and children <2 years of age should receive the regular childhood schedule for the conjugate vaccine.
+For previously unvaccinated children 24–59 months of age, most experts recommend 2 doses of the 13-valent conjugate vaccine 8 weeks apart followed 8 weeks later by a dose of the 23-valent pneumococcal vaccine.
 The 23-valent vaccine is not effective in children less than 24 months of age.

-Children with cancer or those who are either asplenic, functionally asplenic, or one can anticipate a probability of needing splenectomy should receive the appropriate schedule of 13-valent conjugate vaccine followed 8 weeks later by the 23-valent polysaccharide vaccine.
+Children with cancer or those who are either asplenic, functionally asplenic or anticipated to probably need splenectomy should receive the appropriate schedule of 13-valent conjugate vaccine followed 8 weeks later by the 23-valent polysaccharide vaccine.

 Theoretically, cancer patients are at increased risk of meningococcal disease.
-Patients with Hodgkin’s disease are known to be at increased risk for serious bacterial infections with encapsulated organisms24-26.
-Conjugated vaccine is better than polysaccharide vaccine and should always be the product of choice in immunocompromised patients..
+Patients with Hodgkin lymphoma are known to be at increased risk for serious bacterial infections with encapsulated organisms.24-26 Conjugated vaccine is better than polysaccharide vaccine and should always be the product of choice for immunocompromised patients.

 All Canadian provinces have universal, provincially funded programs, with somewhat different schedules.
-In Ontario, currently all infants are offered one conjugate meningococcal C vaccine dose at age 12 months.
-A quadrivalent (ACYW135) vaccine is offered to 12 year olds.
-For patients who are asplenic, functionally asplenic, or one can anticipate a probability of needing splenectomy should have conjugate quadrivalent vaccine.
-If under age two the vaccine should be Menveo, and any quadrivalent conjugate meningococcal ACYW135 (Menveo, Menactra, Nimenrix) if over age two.
+In Ontario, currently all infants are offered one conjugate meningococcal C vaccine dose at 12 months of age.
+A quadrivalent (ACYW135) vaccine is offered to 12-year-olds.
+Patients who are asplenic, functionally asplenic or anticipated to probably need splenectomy should have conjugate quadrivalent vaccine.
+If less than 2 years of age, the vaccine should be Menveo™ and any quadrivalent conjugate meningococcal ACYW135 (Menveo™, Menactra®, Nimenrix™) should be given if over 2 years of age.
 The use of conjugate quadrivalent meningococcal vaccine should replace the polysaccharide vaccine (Menomune) in all patients.
 Conjugate quadrivalent meningococcal vaccine is required every 5 years.